 - Kosher salt, cracked black pepper: Kosher salt is optional if you’re using salted butter.
 Cracked black pepper is for a bit of zip and texture.

 How to Make Very Garlicky Garlic Bread

 Full instructions are included in the recipe below, but here is a basic overview of what you’ll need to do, along with some important tidbits to help you make the most of this Very Garlicky Garlic Bread recipe:

-- Slice your loaf of bread lengthwise down the middle.
+- Prepare the bread.
+Slice your loaf of bread lengthwise down the middle.
 Place the two halves on a baking sheet lined with a silicone liner or aluminum foil.
 Set it aside and preheat the oven to 450°F. Make sure an oven rack is in the top half of the oven.

-- Slather a generous amount of garlic butter over each half of the bread.
+- Butter the bread.
+Slather a generous amount of garlic butter over each half of the bread.
 Don’t make the layer too thick – the butter will burn and the bread will become greasy – and make sure it’s even across the surface.

 - Bake and broil.
 Pop the Very Garlicky Garlic Bread into the oven and let bake for 7-10 minutes.
 Keep an eye on it, so we don’t over-brown or burn things.
 Once the butter has melted and seeped into the bread and is bubbling at the edges, switch the oven to the broiler.
 Broil the Very Garlicky Garlic Bread on high for just a couple of minutes, until the edges are deeply browned.
 Remove from the oven and as soon as it’s cooled enough to handle go ahead and slice it with a serrated knife and serve.
 The fresher the better in this case.
 Dassit!

 You can make endless variations with this Very Garlicky Garlic Bread recipe, so please feel free to customize yours to taste!
 For example, you could…